Fitness, Fatigue, Form Explained — Visualise Training Status

 | > 110 | Pro-level fitness | Professionals, elite amateurs |

-A high ATL means you have trained a lot recently and are correspondingly fatigued.
-This isn't bad — without stress there is no adaptation.
-But if ATL remains persistently higher than CTL, overtraining is a risk.
+A high Fatigue value means you have trained a lot recently.
+That isn't bad — without stress there is no adaptation.
+But if Fatigue stays much higher than Fitness for long stretches, overtraining becomes a real risk.

-A positive TSB means you are rested (fitness outweighs fatigue) — the ideal state for races or hard tests.
-A negative TSB indicates fatigue — typical during intensive training blocks.
+A positive Form means you are rested (Fitness outweighs Fatigue) — the ideal state for races or hard tests.
+A negative Form indicates fatigue — typical during intensive training blocks.

 |---|---|---|